Version 1.4, October 2014

 Publication on a website

 - Agencies should consider using the IPS icon published by the Information Commissioner to link to their IPS entry.
 Options include using the IPS icon on the agency homepage or including the icon on a dedicated ‘Access to information’ webpage.
 The Information Commissioner’s intention in publishing the icon is to aid the discoverability of agency IPS entries by encouraging a consistent approach across government.
-For more details, see Guidance for agency websites: ‘Access to information’ webpage.[14]
+For more details see Icons for agency websites — ‘Access to information’, Information Publication Scheme and FOI Disclosure Log’.[26]

 - The sitemap for the agency website should list information that the agency is required to publish under s 8(2) or has decided to publish under s 8(4).

-- The search function on the agency website should be able to access information published in the agency’s IPS entry, through key terms and descriptive metadata.
-To aid that search function, online content should be published in a format that can be searched, copied and transformed.
+- The search function on the agency website should facilitate access to information published in the agency’s IPS entry through key terms and descriptive metadata.
+To aid that search function, online content should be published in a format that can be searched.

-- the Australian Human Rights Commission, World Wide Web Access: Disability Discrimination Act Advisory Notes (Version 4.0),[16]discussed below at [13.125]
+- the Australian Human Rights Commission, World Wide Web Access: Disability Discrimination Act Advisory Notes (Version 4.1),[29] discussed below at [13.157]

-13.118 Some smaller agencies do not maintain their own website but maintain a homepage on the webpage of another agency, usually the portfolio department.
-Where that is the case, there should be a clear link to the agency’s website so that its IPS entry is easily accessible by the public.
+13.150 Some smaller agencies may not maintain their own website but have a homepage on the website of another agency, usually the portfolio department.

-13.119 Agencies can also publish information that is part of their IPS entry on another website (s 8D(3)(b)).
+13.151 Agencies can also publish information that is part of their IPS entry on another website (s 8D(3)(b)).
 One such website is www.data.gov.au, which has been established to facilitate the publication of datasets for use by the commercial, research and community sectors.
-Other websites that publish information from across government are www.comlaw.gov.au (a collection of Commonwealth legislation), www.directory.gov.au (the Government Online Directory), and www.australia.gov.au (the gateway to government information).
+Other websites that publish information from across government are www.legislation.gov.au (a compilation of Australian Government legislation), www.directory.gov.au (the Government Online Directory), and https://www.australia.gov.au/ (gateway to government information).

 Structure of agency IPS entry

-13.120 The FOI Act specifies the information an agency must publish under the IPS, but not the format of publication.
+13.152 The FOI Act specifies the information an agency must publish under the IPS, but not the format of publication.
 The FOI Act does not require that agencies use the headings or language specified in s 8(2).
-It will, however, be easier for the public to locate information published by each agency under the IPS if there is a consistent presentation of information on agency websites.
+It will however be easier for the public to locate information published by each agency under the IPS if there is a consistent presentation of information on agency websites.

-13.121 Agencies may consider using the following headings in their publication framework.
+13.153 Agencies may consider, where practicable, using the following headings in their publication framework.
 The information provided under those headings may extend beyond the categories of information described in s 8(2).

 - Agency plan

-Information to which the agency routinely gives access in response to FOI requests and the disclosure log of information that has been released under the FOI Act. - Consultation arrangements
+- Information to which the agency routinely gives access in response to FOI requests and the disclosure log of information that has been released under the FOI Act

-Consultation arrangements that enable members of the public to comment on specific policy proposal for which the agency is responsible. - Our priorities
+- Consultation arrangements that enable members of the public to comment on specific policy proposals for which the agency is responsible

-For example, the corporate and strategic plans of the agency, and assessments and reviews undertaken of agency programs. - Our finances
+- For example, the corporate and strategic plans of the agency, and assessments and reviews undertaken of agency programs

-For example, financial information relating to pay and grading structures in the agency, procurement procedures, tendering and contracts. - Our lists
+- For example, financial information relating to pay and grading structures in the agency, procurement procedures, tendering and contracts

-For example, agency contracts, grants and appointments, links to datasets published by the agency, information held in registers required by law, and other lists and registers relating to the agency’s functions. - Contact us
+- For example, agency contracts, grants and appointments, links to datasets published by the agency, information held in registers required by law, and other lists and registers relating to the agency’s functions

 Accuracy and currency of published information

-- Some categories of information should be updated as soon as reasonably practicable after any change to that information — for example, information about the structure of an agency, senior officers, statutory appointments and contact arrangements; and reports that have been laid before the Parliament.
+- Some categories of information should be updated as soon as reasonably practicable after any change to that information — for example, information about the structure of the agency, senior officers, statutory appointments, contact arrangements and reports that have been laid before the Parliament.

 - Operational information should be updated in the IPS at the same time that a revised or updated version of the information is provided to agency officers.